 Although IT is one of the rare functions that affects and works with every department within a business, their contributions often go unnoticed.
 The main reason for this is that a well-oiled IT team does many things behind the scenes to ensure business applications, networks and systems run smoothly so users can continue to work without interruption.
+For example, a professional IT team, whether in-house or outsourced could develop decentralized apps that every employee in the company uses for various tasks and processes in potentially varying departments, meaning the business basically resides around the IT team, their skills, expertise, and knowledge into creating and maintaining such applications.

 Ever wonder just how your IT team supports the different parts of a business?
 We’ve mapped out key departments and how IT plays an integral role in their success below.